bananahell/GeometryCoder/readme.md

 # Point Cloud Geometry Coder

-The following Matlab code implements an lossless inter frame encoder for Point Cloud Geometry based on Dyadic Decomposition.
+The following Matlab code implements a lossless inter frame encoder for Point Cloud Geometry based on Dyadic Decomposition.

 Detailed discussion and performance results are presented on the paper.
 If you find this code useful in your own research, please consider citing: